The Princess and the Frog: Plot

 In 1926, New Orleans, a young woman named Tiana dreams of opening a restaurant.
 She works two waitress jobs to earn money, leaving no time for a social life.
-Meanwhile, the arrogant Prince Naveen of Maldonia arrives in town, and intends to marry Tiana's wealthy best friend, Charlotte La Bouff, because his parents have cut him off from the family fortune.
-Charlotte's father, Big Daddy, hosts a masquerade ball in Naveen's honor.
-Charlotte asks Tiana to make beignets for the party, paying her enough to buy an old mill to convert into her restaurant.
+The arrogant Prince Naveen of Maldonia arrives in town, and intends to marry Tiana's wealthy best friend, Charlotte La Bouff, because his parents have cut him off from the family fortune.
+Charlotte's father, Big Daddy, hosts a masquerade ball in Naveen's honor, and Charlotte asks Tiana to make beignets for the party, paying her enough to buy an old mill to convert into her restaurant.
 Naveen and his valet, Lawrence, encounter Dr. Facilier, an evil voodoo witch doctor who plans to rule New Orleans.
-Facilier transforms Naveen into a frog and Lawrence into a doppelganger of Naveen, using a voodoo talisman containing Naveen's blood.
+Facilier turns Naveen into a frog and Lawrence into a doppelganger of Naveen, using a voodoo talisman containing Naveen's blood.
 Facilier intends for the disguised Lawrence to marry Charlotte, then kill her father with a voodoo doll so he can gain the La Bouff fortune.

 At the ball, Tiana learns she has been outbid for the mill and accidentally spills food on her outfit, so Charlotte lends her a princess costume.
 Feeling disheartened, she begins wishing on a star when Naveen appears.
-Mistaking Tiana for an actual princess, he asks her to kiss him to break the spell, offering her a financial reward.
-Tiana reluctantly agrees to save her restaurant, but she is instead transformed into a frog as well.
-The two are chased into a nearby bayou, where they meet a jazz-loving anthropomorphic alligator named Louis.
+Mistaking Tiana for an actual princess, he asks her to kiss him to break the spell, offering her a reward.
+Tiana reluctantly agrees to save her restaurant, but instead turns into a frog as well.
+They are chased into a nearby bayou, where they meet a jazz-loving alligator named Louis.
 When they explain their predicament, he suggests they seek the help of Mama Odie, another voodoo practitioner who lives in the bayou.

-The trio come across a Cajun firefly named Ray who helps them find Mama Odie's abode.
+The trio comes across a Cajun firefly named Ray who helps them find Mama Odie's abode and he had a girlfriend named Evangeline, an Evening Star in the sky.
 During the journey, Tiana and Naveen begin developing romantic feelings for each other, especially after Naveen learns to be more responsible.

-Meanwhile, when the talisman containing Naveen's blood runs out, Facilier asks his "friends on the other side" (a legion of voodoo spirits) to help retrieve Naveen, offering them the souls of the city's population once he succeeds in taking over, and they grant him an army of shadow demons for his bidding.
+Meanwhile, when the talisman containing Naveen's blood runs out, Facilier asks his "friends on the other side", a legion of voodoo spirits, to help retrieve Naveen, offering them the souls of the city's population once he succeeds in taking over, and they grant him an army of shadow demons for his bidding.
 Mama Odie confirms that only Naveen kissing a princess can break the spell.
 Tiana realizes that since Charlotte's father has been crowned Mardi Gras king, Charlotte will be a princess until midnight.
 The group hitches a ride on a steamboat back to New Orleans, during which Naveen tells Ray about his love for Tiana and plans to propose marriage to her.
-After talking to Tiana, Naveen selflessly decides against proposing, since transforming him and Tiana into humans and financing Tiana's restaurant is contingent on him kissing Charlotte.
+After talking to Tiana, Naveen selflessly decides against proposing, since transforming him and Tiana into humans and financing Tiana's restaurant is contingent on him marrying Charlotte.
 The shadow demons capture Naveen and bring him to Facilier to replenish the talisman with Naveen's blood.
 After Ray tells Tiana of Naveen's love for her, Tiana heads to the Mardi Gras parade to find Naveen, only to see the disguised Lawrence marrying Charlotte.